binbashar/le-ref-architecture-doc/docs/user-guide/leverage-cli/extending-leverage/build.env.md

 easily change some default behaviors of the CLI.
 In the **binbash Leverage™ Ref Architecture** you will find the following [`build.env` example](https://github.com/binbashar/le-tf-infra-aws/blob/master/build.env) as an example.
-This allows you to specify several configurations for the CLI, like the [Leverage-Toolbox-Image](https://hub.docker.com/repository/docker/binbash/leverage-toolbox/general) that you want to use, ensuring that you are using the latest version or a specific version that you prefer based on your [compatibility requirements](https://leverage.binbash.com.ar/work-with-us/releases/versions-compatibility-matrix/#compatibility-matrix).
+This allows you to specify several configurations for the CLI, such as the [Leverage-Toolbox-Image](https://hub.docker.com/repository/docker/binbash/leverage-toolbox/general) that you want to use, ensuring that you are using the latest version or a specific version that you prefer based on your [compatibility requirements](https://leverage.binbash.com.ar/work-with-us/releases/versions-compatibility-matrix/#compatibility-matrix).